imagej/imagej.github.io/pages/AppVeyor.md

 description: test description
 ---

+{% include DevelopMenu content="tools"
-[AppVeyor](https://ci.appveyor.com/) is a tool for [continuous integration](Project_management#Continuous_integration "wikilink") on [Windows](Windows "wikilink") platforms.
-It is very useful for automating builds, deployment and other tasks.
+%}[AppVeyor](https://ci.appveyor.com/) is a tool for [continuous integration](Project_management#Continuous_integration "wikilink") on [Windows](Windows "wikilink") platforms.
+It is very useful for automating builds, deployment and other tasks. %Replace% TOC %Replace%

 # Services